davidguzmanr/bash-setup/README.md

-# bash-setup
+# shell-setup
-Bash file to setup all the applications I use in Ubuntu 20.04 at work.
+Shell file to install all the applications I use in Ubuntu 20.04 at work.

 ## Install applications
-First, for whatever reason, use the correct timezone in **Settings** and change the time.
+First use the correct timezone in **Settings**.

 Then give permission to the file and run it